How to choose a kite size

 To put it simply, the more kites you have, the more often you will be able to go out.
 A quiver will open up your wind range.
 Despite your motivation, your budget may however disagree.
 When I started kitesurfing, I bought 4 kites within my first year.
 The wind conditions at my local spot in inland-Canada required such a quiver to satisfy my thirst for kiting.
 Luckily, here in Perth Western Australia, wind is regular enough that someone can get away with a single kite and get to kite 80% of the windy days in summer.
 A 2-kite quiver will maximize the potential for the average summer conditions within a reasonable budget.
 Passed this point, it all depends on your motivation for catching either the lighter winds (sub 18 knots) or the occasional blasting conditions (more than 25 knots), keeping in mind that you may have to develop extra skills before you can ride in these wind speeds.
 If you consider buying multiple kite sizes, it is reasonable to keep 2 meters (on average) between each size, in order to avoid having equipment that has an overlapping wind range.
 For example, your 2-kite quiver could be a 7m and a 9m, or an 8m and a 10m.
 When going into smaller sizes, keep them 1m apart (5m, 6m), and roughly 3m in the big sizes (9m, 12m, or 14m and 17m).
 In the big sizes, most brands skip some sizes for this reason.

-Need help deciding which kite size to buy?
+Are you located in Australia and need help deciding which kite size to buy?
 Contact-us for some free advice.

 How to choose a kite size